Barrister banner

 General Crime

-Christopher represents individuals facing serious criminal allegations, both as a led junior and as junior alone.
 Christopher’s practice spans the full spectrum of criminal offences, with an increasing focus on serious violence, fraud, sexual offences, and the supply and importation of drugs.
-Christopher is frequently instructed in cases involving complex and voluminous telephone, medical and financial material, and clients appreciate his ability to advise on complex matters in a straightforward and accessible manner.
+Christopher is frequently instructed in cases involving complex and voluminous telephone, medical and financial material.
+Clients appreciate his ability to advise on complex matters in a straightforward and accessible manner.

 Christopher is a CPS Grade 3 Prosecutor.
-He has a wealth of experience prosecuting offences involving serious violence, money laundering, sexual offences and drugs.
+He has considerable experience prosecuting serious violence, fraud, money laundering, sexual offences and drugs.
 Christopher also frequently prosecutes on behalf of private organisations such as Royal Mail , the Federation Against Copyright Theft and the Driver and Vehicle Standards Agency.

 Courts Martial

-Christopher enjoys a busy practice defending members of Her Majesty’s Armed Forces in proceedings before the Courts Martial.
-Christopher has experience defending in a range of matters, including offences involving serious violence, sexual offences, and offences involving the supply of drugs.
+Christopher has extensive experience defending members of Her Majesty’s Armed Forces in proceedings before the Courts Martial, and has represented clients accused of serious violence, sexual offending and supplying drugs to colleagues.

 Road Traffic